Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 5. Air Pollution

-Burning of plastic in the open air leads to environmental pollution due to the release of poisonous chemicals.
-The polluted air, when inhaled by humans and animals, affects their health and can cause respiratory problems.
+Burning plastic in the open air leads to environmental pollution due to the release of poisonous chemicals.
+When inhaled by humans and animals, the polluted air affects their health and can cause respiratory problems.

 6. It Kills Animals